joelouthan/theologic.us/content/posts/devotions-mark/devotions-mark1-12-13.md

 season: "2021"
 number: "0611"
 duration: "0:24:17"
-short_description: "Is Jesus human?
+description: "Is Jesus human?
 Is Jesus God?
 Is Jesus Son of God?
 Answer.
 Yes.
 Jesus is fully God and fully human and fully Son of God."
 mp3:
     asset_link: "2021-06-11-devotions-mark1-12-13.mp3"
     length: "35479647"